dbis-ukon/lplm/README.md

 Once the LIKE patterns are generated, the next step is to compute the ground truth cardinalities for these patterns.
 These cardinalities represent the actual selectivity of the LIKE-queries when executed on a database.

 **Instructions:**
+- Generate a database for each dataset by 'running createdb.py'.
 - Run the `compute_ground_truth.py` script to compute the ground truth cardinalities for the generated LIKE patterns.

   **Details:**